Health Professions Educator Graduate Academic Certificate Program

 Who can apply

-- Current students in the master’s leadership or doctoral programs of the Nursing Science and Health-Care Leadership Graduate Degree Programs or consent of the Health Professions Educator Graduate Certificate Program Chair.
+- Current students in the Doctor of Philosophy Graduate Degree Program or consent of the Health Professions Educator Graduate Certificate Program Chair.

 - Students enrolled in a UC Davis graduate program with an interest in health professions education may also apply.
 Admission is on a space-available basis.